ekfriis/resume/friis_resume.md

         energy in tau lepton decays, improving analysis sensitivity by 50%
     -   Created neural-network based algorithm which improved the identification of tau leptons by a factor of ten
-    -   Lead development of software for Tau POG
+    -   Led development of C++ event reconstruction software for the Tau POG
     -   Built software to characterize a detector with over 60 million channels and store time-dependent calibration results in a database